A brief overview of my scientific career

 Environmental Science

-My research focuses on measuring the different properties of plastic fragments removed from seabirds’ stomachs, in order to better understand how the plastic is harming seabirds.
-We hope that by identifying the most harmful aspects of plastic, we can change how we make and use them to reduce the impact on wildlife.
+My research focuses on measuring the different properties of plastic fragments removed from seabirds’ stomachs, in order to better understand how the plastic is harming marine life.
+We hope that by identifying the most harmful aspects of plastic, we can change how we make, use, and dispose of plastics and reduce their impact on wildlife.

 Planetary Science

-I spent 4 years at NASA’s Jet Propulsion Laboratory in California, where he worked on the Perseverance Mars rover mission.
-His job focused on calibrating and operating SHERLOC, a Raman spectrometer and science instrument mounted on Perseverance‘s robotic arm.
+From 2018 to 2021 I worked on the Perseverance Mars rover mission at NASA’s Jet Propulsion Laboratory in California.
+My work focused on calibrating and operating SHERLOC, a Raman and fluorescence spectrometer and science instrument mounted on Perseverance‘s robotic arm.

 On the 19th of February 2021, the rover landed safely in Jezero Crater and began its multi-year exploration mission.
 Since then, I’ve helped the team plan surface operations for the rover, analyse data collected by SHERLOC, and report findings to the scientific community.